carnivuth/computer_graphics/readme.md

 - [add the repo as obsidian vault](https://help.obsidian.md/Files+and+folders/Manage+vaults#Create+vault+from+an+existing+folder)

 it's possible to use the repo without obsidian but in order to get the best experience you need to install it

+## WEBSITE

+The vault is also publish as a [static website](https://carnivuth.github.io/computer_graphics/), for fast access from mobile devices

 ## CREDITS